Dennis C.K. Poon,

 A native of Hong Kong, Dennis studied Civil Engineering at the University of Texas at El Paso, then received a M.S. in Civil Engineering from Columbia University.
 Having begun his engineering career in 1977 when he was hired by Charles Thornton at the firm that would later be named Thornton Tomasetti, Dennis is now the firm’s Vice Chairman and is in charge of offices in Beijing, Hong Kong, Shanghai and Ho Chi Minh City.

-The video begins with Dennis Poon's lecture, followed by Q&A with Museum Director Carol Willis, whose introduction to the webinar is included after the discussion.
+This 1-hour video of a lecture by structural engineer Dennis Poon begins with Poon's talk and is followed by Q&A with Museum Director Carol Willis, whose introduction to the webinar is included after the discussion.